 The Coordinated Entry System described above will help Low Income individuals and families avoid becoming homeless after discharge from institutions or systems of care.
 The Coordinated Assessment System will track individuals' and families' needs and progress, and direct them to appropriate levels of housing and support services.

-Other programs the City supports include:
+Additional programs and activities the City supports are included in the responses to the questions above.